lardemua/atom/atom_examples/riwmpbot/README.md

 Next we describe each of the steps in the calibration pipeline.

-## Adding a bias to the joints in the bagfile

-The instructions in [How to Run](#how-to-run) will produce a bagfile that will contain joint values in the **/joint_states** message topic.
-Since these are produced by a simulation, the values will be perfect.
-To test the calibration of joint bias, we need to insert some bias to disrupt those perfect measurements, using the following command:

-    rosrun atom_calibration add_noise_to_joint_state_in_bag -bfi $ROS_BAGS/mrjbot/train.bag -bfo $ROS_BAGS/mrjbot/train_with_noise.bag -jn shoulder_lift_joint elbow_joint wrist_1_joint wrist_2_joint wrist_3_joint shoulder_pan_joint -jb 0.034 -0.03 0.05 0.01 -0.03 -0.01

-which means we are introducing a bias in the joints values of non-neglectable magnitude, which should present a challenge for the calibration.

-You can download [train_with_noise.bag](https://drive.google.com/file/d/19xjwTXsZkcx5NNL_K3OPWv_Dv6El9ym0/view?usp=sharing) if you wish to skip this step.

-We can now move forward to the configuration of the calibration package.

 ## Creating a calibration package

 See also the [generic documentation](https://lardemua.github.io/atom_documentation/procedures/#create-a-calibration-package) on this topic.